 The main ethical issues of this study are ensuring use of appropriate lay language, confidentiality, anonymity, data protection, undue persuasion to participate in interviews, the burden of completing two interviews, disclosure of risk, safety of all staff and volunteer Peer Researchers, the observational element of the study, and dealing with the end of the intervention in a sensitive manner.
 Our PPI group will ensure the use of straightforward lay language in all study documentation to service sites and participants.
 Foster, Peer Navigators and Peer Researchers will be asked to sign a form which states they will ensure the confidentiality and anonymity of the participants throughout the study.
 We will comply with the new General Data Protection Regulation (GDPR) guidance (92).
-Peer Navigators will not be involved in the recruitment of participants to interviews; Carver/Foster will approach participants to ask if they would be interested in being involved in the process evaluation.
+Peer Navigators will not be involved in the recruitment of participants to interviews - they will inform participants about this opportunity via the information sheet for the intervention, and will remind participants of this at a suitable point; Carver/Foster along with the Peer Navigators will identify potential participants (taking account of sampling considerations).
+The Peer Researchers will formally invite and consent participants via a participant information sheet and consent form, with support from the User Involvement Officer on site.
 Participants may feel the burden of completing an interview at two time points.
 While these interviews will be short (20-40 minutes), they do not have to participate in both interviews and can withdraw at any time.